SAATH-GameDev/Wasteland-Redemption/Design and Narrative/alt_story.md

 MC: Back from your supply run already?

-Badass 1: Didn't go, actually.

-Badass 2: Too much zombie activity tonight.
-Better to wait it out.
+Badass 1: Didn't go.
+Too much zombie activity tonight.

 MC: I wish I could help you guys out there.
 I barely do anything around here.

-Badass 1: Hey, it's okay, kid!
-You help plenty.
-You're the only one who can cook anything that doesn't taste like burnt rubber.
+Badass 1: Hey, you help plenty.
+You're the only one who can cook anything decent.

-Badass 2: Yeah, and you clean the place.
-We'd be living in piles of garbage if it weren't for you.
+Badass 2: Yeah, and you keep this place clean.
+We'd be living in garbage without you.

-Badass 2: Honestly, it's terrible out there.
+Badass 2: It's terrible out there.
 Too dangerous.
 I wish I could stay here too.

 MC: Yeah...
 I guess you're right.

-MC: I do tend to freeze when faced with one of those things.
+I freeze when faced with those things.

-MC: I won't be much help...

 MC: I'd probably die just tripping on some rubble... haha.